Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 The claims made on the website appear to be based on an unpublished study, along with studies by others on the different ingredients listed in the product.

-BioTrust provided ConsumerLab.com with a summary of the unpublished clinical trial -- which is cited on the company's website and referred to in this blog post by a BioTrust Nutrition "affiliate" (someone who is paid a commission for referring customers).
-The study involved 29 healthy adults between the ages of 19 and 68 (average age not given).
+BioTrust provided ConsumerLab.com with a summary of the unpublished clinical trial.
+It involved 29 healthy adults between the ages of 19 and 68 (average age not given).
 It found that 2 tablets of Brain Bright taken daily for one week appeared to slightly reduce the number of mistakes on a test of concentration and short-term memory (approximately 1 mistake vs. 2.5 mistakes, respectively), but did not improve reaction time, processing speed or attention, compared to placebo.
 However, as data was not provided and the study results did not undergo peer-review for publication, it's difficult to draw any meaningful conclusions.
 In addition, no information about adverse effects was included.

 Here is the evidence for each of the key ingredients in Brain Bright based on studies of the individual ingredients.
 You can use the links to get more information about each ingredient on ConsumerLab.com.
 Also shown is the amount of each ingredient listed in the suggested daily serving size of 2 tablets:

 B Vitamins (riboflavin (8 mg), B-6 (20 mg), folate (as folic acid) (800 mcg), B-12 (methylcobalamin) (500 mcg) - The same doses of B-6, folic acid, and B-12, taken together, were found in one clinical study to slow cognitive decline in people age 70 years or older with mild cognitive impairment (riboflavin, however, was not used in the study).